-The main goal of the COMPASS Scholarship Program at the University of North Carolina at Pembroke is to attract academically talented, financially needy students, including underrepresented minorities (URM) and first generation students, as Biology, Biotechnology, Environmental Science, and Chemistry majors and provide them financial assistance.
-The award will provide 27 students (3 cohorts of 9) with an average of $6000.00/year ($3000.00 per semester) from their sophomore year until graduation, all while preparing them for the STEM workforce or graduate/professional programs through intense mentoring and tutoring, research experience opportunities, internships, professional development, and career advising.
-In addition, each year, up to 4 students will each receive $2,100 of summer support if they opt to complete the optional research/internship component and the site chosen does not provide a paid internship or research experience.
+The main goal of the COMPASS Scholarship Program at the University of North Carolina at Pembroke is to attract academically talented students, who have demonstrated unmet financial need, including underrepresented minorities (URM) and first generation students, as Biology, Environmental Science, and Chemistry majors and provide them financial assistance.
+The award will provide 30 students (3 cohorts of 10) with an average of $6000.00/year ($3000.00 per semester) from their freshman year until graduation, all while preparing them for the STEM workforce or graduate/masters programs.

 The program was established by the National Science Foundation (NSF) to address the need to substantially increase the number of graduates in the STEM fields.